Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

         This iss NOT the same string as is used in a TMSH command; monitorHttpReferences, monitorHttpsReferences, monitorTcpReferences, etc
     MonitorTypeName     - Programatic input (from another REST call) or User Input This can be user provided, in a search for example, or is programatically provided.
 It is the type of monitor.
-        Unlike above, this is teh same string used in a tmsh command; http, https, tcp, etc
+        Unlike above, this is the same string used in a tmsh command; http, https, tcp, etc

 Outputs: